wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ```

 The instruction `cont.throw` is parameterised by the exception to be
 raised at the control tag invocation site.
-As with `cont.resume`,
+As with `cont.resume`, this
-this instruction also fully consumes its continuation object
+instruction also fully consumes its continuation
 argument.
-Operationally, this instruction injects the exception `$exn`
+Operationally, this instruction raises the exception `$exn`
 with parameters of type `tp*` at the control tag invocation point in
-the residual computation of the provided continuation object.
+the context of the supplied continuation.

-The third way does not resume the continuation *per see*, rather, it
+The third way does not resume the continuation *per se*, rather, it
 provides a way to partially apply a continuation to some of its
 arguments.